CodeRockstar24/insuranceML-webapp/README.md

 # InsuranceML Web App

 A full-stack web application to predict health insurance charges using Machine Learning.
 Built with XGBoost for the backend and HTML, JavaScript, Tailwind CSS for a responsive, interactive frontend.

+Deployed using Amazon EC2 with Elastic Beanstalk container for scalable and reliable cloud hosting.

 ---